Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 tree.id |

-Specifies the tree number that should be visualized. |
+Specifies the tree number that should be visulaized. |

 print.meta_dta |

-A flag indicating whether the data for the plot should be printed. |
+Should the data for the plot be printed? |

 beta.char.len |

-The length of the beta values in leaf node representation.
-This is only required when plotting a forestry object with linear aggregation functions (linear = TRUE). |
+The length of the beta values in leaf node representation. |

 ... |